zonkiie/panelcfg_soap/README.md

 If a user is in the group "admin", he gets all permissions to the operations.
 Later, the privileged users will be configurable.

+## Program Start

+Now, the program is started by: panelsoap.cgi --port=8080 (If you choose port 8080)

 ## References to other tools

 A lot of code comes from libzbcl, another project which I develop.